SAP-DETR: Bridging the Gap Between Salient Points and Queries-Based Transformer Detector for Fast Model Convergency: Related Work

 Sun \textit{et al.}~\cite{sun2021rethinking} revealed that the main reason for slow convergency of DETR is attributed to the Transformer decoder, and they considered an encoder-only structure to alleviate such a problem.
 For in-depth understanding of the object query, one way is to generate a series of implicit spatial priors from queries to guide feature aggregation in cross-attention layers.
 SMCA~\cite{smca} applied a Gaussian-like attention map to augment the query-concerned features spatially.
 The \textit{reference point} concept was first introduced by Deformable DETR~\cite{deformabledetr}, where the sampling offsets are predicted by each reference point to perform deformable cross-attention.
 Following such a concept, Conditional DETR~\cite{conditionaldetr} reformulated the attention operation and rebuilt positional queries based on the reference points to facilitate extreme region discrimination.
 Another way is towards position-instantiation explicitly, where this position information enables to directly conduct positional query generation.
 Anchor DETR~\cite{wang2021anchor} utilized a predefined 2D anchor point $[cx,cy]$ to explicitly capitalize on the spatial prior during cross-attention and box regression.
 DAB-DETR~\cite{liu2022dab} extended such a 2D concept to a 4D anchor box $[cx,cy,w,h]$ and refined it layer-by-layer.

+The recent accelerating convergency methods are based on auxiliary queries for facilitating detector discrimination.
+DN-DETR~\cite{li2022dn} demonstrates the slow model convergency is mainly caused by the instability of bipartite matching, thus providing a denoising training to eliminate this issue.
+DINO~\cite{zhang2022dino} inherits this advance and further introduces negative queries to perform contrastive denoising.
+Group-DETR~\cite{chen2022group} proposes a group-wise one-to-many label assignment to match multiple positive object queries with more gradients for fast DETR convergency.

-The most relevant work to ours is SAM-DETR~\cite{zhang2022accelerating}, which directly updated content embeddings by extracting salient points from image features to complete the semantic alignment between contextual image features and object queries.
-Unlike SAM-DETR, we redefine the salient point from the perspective of the positive query's position.
-We further replace the center-concept prior with the query-specific position, which is beneficial for queries to attend to their expected regions directly, thereby differentiating queries' saliency and alleviating redundant predictions.
+The most relevant approaches to ours are Point-DETR~\cite{chen2021points} and SAM-DETR~\cite{zhang2022accelerating,zhang2022semantic}.
+The former applied a point encoder for annotated point label infusion in teacher model, and the latter directly updated content embeddings by extracting salient points from image features for query-image semantic alignment.
+Unlike these concepts, we redefine the salient point from the perspective of the positive query's position and replace the center-concept prior with the query-specific position, thereby attending extreme regions, differentiating queries' saliency, and alleviating redundant predictions.